 Once a particular pool has been selected, a GslbPool.algorithm balances load across the pool’s virtual services.
-In 17.1 three load-unaware algorithms are available.
+In 16.3, two load-unaware algorithms are available.

 - The weighted-round robin algorithm balances even-handedly across all members.
 As discussed, load can be skewed by the GslbPoolMember.ratio [default = 1, range is 1-20] values that optionally may be set for members.
 For example, if virtual services A, B, and C have ratios of 1, 2 and 3 respectively, virtual service A will receive one-sixth, B will get one-third, and C will get one-half the load.

 - Consistent hash is based on the client IP address (typically the local DNS IP address).
 A mask can be applied on the client IP address, if there are multiple local DNSes in a given network, in one site.
-IT is an option that can provide persistence.
-Starting with 17.2.5, GSLB site cookie persistance is the other.
+IT is the only option that can provide persistence.

 As of this writing, the complete list of supported and planned load balancing options are:

 - A load-aware configuration steers clients to the most optimal site based on the observed load of the members.
 This option will be added in a future release.